• Skip to primary navigation

 • Email

-This bright, fresh Pineapple Pico de Gallo combines ripe tomatoes, jalapeño, white onion, garlic, sweet pineapple, earthy cilantro, and tart lime juice for a lively, tropical condiment that will bring any dish to life.
+This bright, fresh Pineapple Pico de Gallo combines ripe tomatoes, spicy jalapeño, sweet pineapple, earthy cilantro, and tart lime juice for a lively, tropical salsa recipe that will bring any dish to life!

 Jump to Recipe - Print Recipe